auteuov/social_tm/README.md

 # social_tm
-This repo provides code examples and dataframes for an International Conference on Computational Science (ICCS 2019) paper "Russian speaking communities interests prediction by topic modeling"
+This repo provides code examples and dataframes for an International Conference on Computational Science (ICCS 2019) paper "Prediction of Russian online communities’ interests with topic modeling methods"

 Content: